Strange And Mysterious Details You Might Not Know About The Terracotta Warriors

 Clay hands, bronze weapons

-Even though the terracotta warriors are made from clay, their weapons weren't.
-Nowadays, visitors to Emperor Qin Shi Huang's tomb will see row upon row of weaponless warriors with their hands raised in a loose, fist-like posture, as though poised to grip something.
+Even though the terracotta warriors were made from clay, their weapons weren't.
+Nowadays, visitors to Emperor Qin Shi Huang's tomb will see row upon row of weaponless warriors with their hands raised in a loose, fist-like posture, as if poised to grip something.
 That's because the warriors held actual bronze weapons at one point, like swords, axes, and spears.
 These weren't standard army weapons — they were made specifically for the emperor's tomb, and none of them showed signs of use in combat.
 In total, archaeologists have unearthed over 40,000 such weapons at the Terracotta Army dig site, which stayed well-preserved thanks to a particular chrome plating technique.
 Some weapons, however, were stolen by bandits in the years following the death of the emperor and subsequent collapse of Qin rule.

 [Featured image by Difference engine via Wikimedia Commons | Cropped and scaled | CC BY-SA 4.0 DEED]